 The fabrication and construction of TCD's will influence their design.
 In order to effectively design any TCD it must be able to be fabricated and constructed.
 This is a key element to consider in the design process.
-For example if an overhead structure is planned to be designed and placed on a bridge it needs to be confirmed that this is physically possible due to structural constraints.
-Some things to consider during construction are utility locations to avoid conflict, structural limitations, material availability, other highway elements such as drainage structures, barrier, etc.
+For example, if an overhead structure is planned to be designed and placed on a bridge, it needs to be confirmed that this is physically possible due to structural constraints.
+Some things to construction are utility consider during locations avoid conflict). structural (to limitations, material availability, and other highway elements such as drainage structures, barriers. slopes, roadway curvature. etc.